Clintonidahosa/ClintonIdahosa/Readme.md

 - **Bioinformatics by Genomac Institute**
 - **HackBio Internship For Life Scientists**
 - **Data Science in R for Life Scientists by Hackbio**
+- **AWS Educate Machine Learning Foundations**
+- **Introducing Generative AI with AWS by Udacity**

 I’m constantly learning and growing, always seeking out opportunities to expand my skillset and apply it to real-world problems.

 ---

 ### My Projects 📝
-I’ve worked on several data analysis projects, and I’m currently working on more Feel free to explore my repositories and see the work I’ve done!
+I’ve worked on several projects, and I’m currently working on more Feel free to explore my repositories and see the work I’ve done!

 ---